craftcms/docs/docs/4.x/config/README.md

 ## PHP Constants

 You can define certain PHP constants that Craft will take into account as it boots up.
-Depending on your installation, you may keep these in `web/index.php` and the `craft` CLI entry points, or consolidate common values into a single `required` file, as the [composter starter project](https://github.com/craftcms/craft) does—but they’ll get picked up as long as they’re set prior to calling `$app->run()`.
+Depending on your installation, you may keep these in `web/index.php` and the `craft` CLI entry points, or consolidate common values into a single `required` file, as the [starter project](https://github.com/craftcms/craft) does—they’ll get picked up as long as they’re set prior to calling `$app->run()`.

 ::: tip
 Constants you set in `web/index.php` will be used for web-based requests, while any you set in your root `craft` file will be used for console requests.
 :::

+The following options can _only_ be set by PHP constants, but general and database configuration settings can also be set via constants matching the same pattern defined in [environment overrides](#environment-overrides).

 ### `CRAFT_BASE_PATH`